tbreitburd/Learning-Dominant-Physical-Processes-using-Unsupervised-Learning-Techniques-/README.md

 ## Data

 In this directory should be stored the data for any physical system studied in this project.
 For most of them the data was obtained from external sources.
 There is an exception which is for the Elasto-Inertial Turbulence.
-The data for this novel case was obtained internally through the DAMTP, simulated using the Dedalus framework ??
+The data for this novel case was obtained internally through the DAMTP (Department of Applied Mathematics and Theoretical Physics).

 ### Turbulent Boundary Layer

-The data is a Direct Numerical Simulation (DNS) of a boundary layer in transition to turbulence by [Lee and Zaki](https://turbulence.pha.jhu.edu/docs/README-transition_bl.pdf) and is available on the John Hopkins Turbulence Databases: [here](https://turbulence.pha.jhu.edu/Transition_bl.aspx)
+The data for this scenario is a Direct Numerical Simulation (DNS) of a boundary layer in transition to turbulence by [Lee and Zaki](https://turbulence.pha.jhu.edu/docs/README-transition_bl.pdf) and is available on the John Hopkins Turbulence Databases: [here](https://turbulence.pha.jhu.edu/Transition_bl.aspx)

 ### Geostrophic Balance

 The data here is obtained from the high-resolution 1/$25^{o}$ [HYCOM](https://www.hycom.org/hycom) reanalysis data from the Gulf of Mexico.
-The paper states that only the first field from Exoeriment 50.1 is used (i.e. January 1993), and it is what is used to get the results presented in the report.
+The paper states that only the first field from Experiment 50.1 is used (i.e. January 1993) to get the results presented in the paper.
 However, the results obtained in the Callaham et al, (2021) paper were actually obtained using Expermiment 90.1m000 which had its first fields in 2019.

 Experiment 50.1, first 1993 fields: [here](https://data.hycom.org/datasets/GOMu0.04/expt_50.1/data/netcdf/1993/)

 Experiment 90.1m000, first 2019 fields: [here](https://data.hycom.org/datasets/GOMu0.04/expt_90.1m000/data/hindcasts/2019/)

 In both cases, the first and second field available were downloaded in order get the time derivative terms.
+In the report, however, it is the fields from experiment 50.1 which are used.

 ----
 For the data that cannot be downloaded from an external source, there is data generating code in 2 subdirectories: ```gnlse/``` and ```neuron/```.